gotshell/hackthebox-annotations/Challenges/Cat/README.md

 1
 none

-This header takes up roughly 24 bytes (it depends on the version — sometimes you need to count it manually, including newlines).
-The dd command discards this header and copies everything else — i.e. the compressed data stream — into a new file called cat.ab.deflate.
+This header takes up roughly 24 bytes (it depends on the version, sometimes you need to count it manually, including newlines).
+The dd command discards this header and copies everything else, i.e. the compressed data stream into a new file called cat.ab.deflate.
 So after this command you've isolated the compressed binary "payload," without the initial text portion in front of it.
 ```
 python3 -c "import zlib; data=open('cat.ab.deflate','rb').read(); open('cat.tar','wb').write(zlib.decompress(data))"